trevorcampbell/website_diff/README.md

 Any new image elements will have a green border and are highlighted in green, deleted image elements will have a red border and are highlighted in red.

-If an old image file was replaced with a new image file, the image on the diff'd page will be outlined in yellow and any differences in the image will be highlighted in red.
+If an old image source file was replaced with a new image file, the image on the diff'd page will be outlined in yellow and any differences in the image will be highlighted in red.

+### Keyboard controls

 When first opening a page with diffs, the browser will scroll to the first diff on the page.